thomazyazima/thomazyazima.github.io/week-3/6-group-project/readme.md

 When you are finished, send your solution to the next person in your group (again based on the graphics below).

-** Person 4 will also do this in a five and six person group.**
+**Person 4 will also do this in a five and six person group.**

 ## Release 3: Person 4
 ### [Refactor](https://github.com/Devbootcamp/phase-0-handbook/blob/master/coding-references/refactoring.md) and translate
 **Rename your [my_solution.js](./my_solution.js) file to `gc1_refactored.js`**

 When you receive the `gc1_initial_solution.js` links, refactor it/them to make the code more clear.
 Then translate each into user stories.
+You may not change the way the code works, even if it's broken.
+The inputs and outputs must stay the same.
+You should clean up the internals of the method or the method/argument names.
 You will send your refactored code and your user stories to the first person in the group.

 **Person 5 and 6 do this in a five or six person group**